Accredited, Online ACLS Training in New Hampshire

 Pharmacists: We are accepted by the NH Board of Pharmacy because we are ACPE accredited

-NH Pharmacist Continuing Education Requirements All pharmacists licensed in New Hampshire are required to earn a minimum of 1.5 CEU’s (15-hours) during the 12 months immediately preceding the license renewal date of January 1’st. At least 0.5 CEU’s (5-hours) shall be earned in a didactic (live) setting.
-In order to be recognized and accepted in New Hampshire, continuing education must fall into one of the following categories: (1) Accredited programs and/or courses” - means continuing education sponsored by providers which are approved by the American Council on Pharmaceutical Education (ACPE) (3) AMA Category I programs - means all programs accepted by the American Medical Association in (CME) Category I.
+NH pharmacist continuing education requirements All pharmacists licensed in New Hampshire are required to earn a minimum of 1.5 CEU’s (15-hours) during the 12 months immediately preceding the license renewal date of January 1’st. At least 0.5 CEU’s (5-hours) shall be earned in a didactic (live) setting.
+In order to be recognized and accepted in New Hampshire, continuing education must fall into one of the following categories: (1) Accredited programs and/or courses” - means continuing education sponsored by providers which are approved by the American Council on Pharmaceutical Education (ACPE) (3) AMA category I programs - means all programs accepted by the American Medical Association in (CME) category I.

 Verification Link